xmartlabs/express-base-api/README.md

 # Express Base API

 ## Overview

 ### Base projects capabilities:
   + Notifications (email, push notifications, webpush, slack, sms, and some more)
   + Authentication usind JWT (Remember to define SECRET_KEY when building docker image)
   + Tests
   + Steps to define new content types (models):
-    1. Define new content type as model within models foldier.
+    1. Define new content type as model within models folder.
 Checkout sequelize framework to see all available data types.
     2. Define new model dao services.
 NOTE: in order to use generic exception handling from sequelize each method must be wrapped with the queryWrapper method from dao/queryWrapper.js. **Example:**  ```module.exports = { addUser: queryWrapper (_addUser) }```
-    3. Define new model api within api/vX/modelName/modelName.js (yes, a fodier first in case some utils are needed at model level).
+    3. Define new model api within api/vX/modelName/modelName.js (yes, a folder first in case some utils are needed at model level).
     4. Add tests for new content type defined.
     5. [FIXME: comming soon!]
 Remember to update swagger with new api documentation.

 ## Setup

 | ENV Vars | Values | Explanation |
 | --- | --- | --- |
 | NOTIFME_CATCHER_OPTIONS | smtp://172.17.0.1:1025?ignoreTLS=true | In order to catch all notifications locally using notification-catcher daemon (npm install notificatin-catcher) set env var ```NOTIFME_CATCHER_OPTIONS``` before building the docker image (in the same line). **Example:** ```SECRET_KEY=mysecret NOTIFME_CATCHER_OPTIONS=smtp://172.17.0.1:1025?ignoreTLS=true docker-compose up -d --build``` |